 Every Thursday, from 8pm to 10pm, there is a project called Caminhada Noturna (Night Walk) that visits the main attractions of São Paulo’s downtown.
 The walk is free and the starting point is the Theatro Municipal, at 8pm.

 You can also choose several tourism agencies specialized in city tour, which offer services and several scripts.
-In order to obtain more information, access the complete list of city tours in São Paulo.
+In order to obtain more information, access the list of receptive services in São Paulo.

 A.: There are several currency exchange bureaus and Tourism Agencies authorized at the trade market.
-In order to change money at weekends, there are exchange bureaus at airports and at the main malls across the city, such as Shopping Iguatemi.
+In order to change money at weekends, there are exchange bureaus at airports and at the main malls across the city.

 A.: In order to get cultural information of the city, there is the website Cidade de São Paulo, with the updated schedule, the Secretaria da Cultura website and also at the Centrais de Informação Turística, which are located at strategic points of the city.